kasketis/netfox/README.md

 - Sharing: You can share your log via email with backend devs or someone who can help.
 	- Simple log option includes only request/response headers and small request/response bodies (when applicable)
 	- Full log option includes request/response headers and request/response bodies (as attachments)
+- Filtering: Select what types of responses (JSON/XML/HTML/Image/Other) you want to see
 - More to come.. ;)

 #### Other